MicrosoftDocs/power-automate-docs/articles/process-mining-share.md

 When you select the share action, a share panel is displayed.
 The share panel is where you select Microsoft Dataverse users in your organization, and share your process with them.
 You can search for any user to invite to your process in the Dataverse tenant.

 When sharing a process with others, the option to automatically send an email invitation is selected.
 Viewers are invited to view the process's analytics.
-There's a link in the email invitation that leads them to the shared process's analytics.
+There's a link in the email invitation that leads them to the shared process's analytics.  <!--- Note from Sweeny: Can we add a screenshot of the
+Share Panel here for more clarity? --->

 ## Share a process with a viewer

-  Adding a viewer to a process shares analytics and insights with other people.
+  Adding a viewer to a process shares analytics and insights with other people. <!--- Note from Sweeny: This sentence sounds incorrect.
+Please check. --->
   If the analytics have not been generated, the viewer would land on the process details page instead.
 A viewer can perform the following actions.

 - View the process details.